NHSDigital/software-engineering-quality-framework/practices/performancetesting.md

 ### What does good look like?

-* Try and identify clear targets for performance.
+* Identify clear targets for performance.
 Performance testing should be an **objective** not subjective exercise
 * Examples of possible targets might be:
   * SLA based, e.g. all pages must respond within 4 seconds
   * Relative, e.g. any given release must not deteriorate performance by more than 5%